ikaz1/rock-paper-scissors/README.md

 # rock-paper-scissors
-Basic JavaScript rock, paper, scissors game from The Odin Project.
+JS rock paper scissors game from the odin project.